HotMonkeyWings/Discriminant-Function/README.md

 ![NewVars](Qn2/Vars.png)

-The parameters being passed is also changed
+The configuration parameters being passed are also changed.

 - x\[0] indicates that only x^1 will be used.
 - means\[i]\[0] indiciates that we need the mean only for x<sub>1</sub>).